sjyang18/accumlo-w-aad/README.md

 # Accumulo with AAD Integration Tooling
+This repo contains the extension to apache fluo-muchos to convert the generic Accumulo cluster to Azure AD integrated one with Azure AD Domain Services.
+The work is shared as the proof-of-concept and as it is.

 ## Preparation tasks before running the following tooling
-After you set up Accumulo with fluo-muchos, make FQDN changes to core-site.xml and hdfs-site.xml: i.e find the host name reference and replace with fqdn host name.
-For example, aadcluster-1 to aadcluster-1.agceci.onmicrosoft.com in my experiment.
+After you set up Accumulo with fluo-muchos, complete the following pre-requisite tasks:
+1. make FQDN changes to core-site.xml and hdfs-site.xml: i.e find the host name references and replace with fqdn host names.
+For example, rename aadcluster-1 to aadcluster-1.agceci.onmicrosoft.com in my experiment.
+2. Then, enable the TLS on hadoop.
+Steps are documented in [TLSonHadoop.md](TLSonHadoop.md).
+3. And, you will peer the VNET of your accumulo cluster to the VNET with your AAD Domain Services.
+Make sure to add custom DNS servers to your VNET and reboot your VMSS before running the th following domain utility tooling.
+Refer to this document (https://docs.microsoft.com/en-us/azure/active-directory-domain-services/tutorial-configure-networking#configure-dns-servers-in-the-peered-virtual-network).

 ## Join Azure VMSS (with Centos OS) to Azure Active Directory (AAD) Domain Services & Setup SPN and keytab files
 This repo contains ansible playbooks and python helper code to enable the tasks we identified in my previous article (https://github.com/sjyang18/mydocs/blob/dev/accumulo-aad/wo_hdinsight/accumulo_aad_wo_hdinsight.md).
 The tasks we identified in that article before reconfiguring Accumulo services with kerberos are: